China proxies bear the brunt of investor concerns on virus

 “Normally, in a situation like this, people would want to be long in countries with current account surpluses, like South Korea, Singapore or Taiwan, but you cannot because of their correlation with China,” he said, adding that was why he was avoiding the Korean won.

-Stock markets in Thailand and Korea have fallen more than 2% in the past week, taking a bigger hit than U.S. and world stocks broadly.
-A large China ETF - iShares Large-Cap ETF sank nearly 4% on Monday and is now down about 10% since Jan.
+Stock markets in Thailand .SETI and Korea .KS11 have fallen more than 2% in the past week, taking a bigger hit than U.S. and world stocks broadly.
+A large China ETF - iShares Large-Cap ETF (FXI.P) sank nearly 4% on Monday and is now down about 10% since Jan.
 17.

-The baht is Asia’s worst performer for the year, with losses against the dollar nearly 3%.
+The baht THB= is Asia's worst performer for the year, with losses against the dollar nearly 3%.

 Chris Rands, Sydney-based portfolio manager for Nikko Asset Management, is tracking the spreads on credit default swaps, which are insurance products used to hedge against default risk, between those on Australia and the United States as one barometer of negative sentiment.